BDC Hamburger Icon

 Don’t get stuck in your comfort zone.

-Staying comfortable and steadfast to routine can harm our health when changes arise beyond our control.
+Staying comfortable and steadfast to routine can make you less adaptable when there are changes beyond your control.
 Diversify your daily experiences so you don’t get stuck in a rut.
 Even trying a new restaurant or taking an impromptu personal day can help renew your creative spirit.
-Business owners need to control their stress, which may mean adopting new practices and making last-minute adjustments instead of stubbornly, and detrimentally, remaining in their comfort zone.
+Business owners need to control their stress, which may mean adopting new practices and making last-minute adjustments instead of remaining in their comfort zone to their own detriment.
+[Learn how stress impacts productivity.]

-In his book Who Moved My Cheese?
+In his bestselling book Who Moved My Cheese?
 (G. P. Putnam’s Sons, 1998), Spencer Johnson asks this all-important question: What would you do if you were not afraid?
 When you’re adaptable, anxiety about your future is diminished, allowing you to ask (and act on) this question.
-When you anticipate changes and adjust your attitude and expectations accordingly, changes don’t need to disorient you.
-They become just another expected part of life.
+When you anticipate changes and adjust your attitude and expectations, changes don’t need to disorient you; they become just another expected part of life.

 BDC Logo